nl4opt/nl4opt.github.io/index.md

         </a>
 </div>

-You can find the competition [rules](https://nl4opt.github.io/rules/) and answers to [commonly asked questions](https://nl4opt.github.io/faq/) on this competition website.
+You can find the competition [rules](https://nl4opt.github.io/rules/) and answers to [commonly asked questions](https://nl4opt.github.io/faq/) on this website.

 # News